Progvice/mvc/README.md

     plugin::load('plugin_name1, plugin_name2, etc...');

-### Core plugins
+### **Core plugins**

 Core plugins are plugins that are made for basic functioning of JJMVC.
-Core plugins are stored at "/app/plugins/data/core".
+Core plugins are stored at:

+    /app/plugins/data/core

-Every core plugin uses namespace that defines that it is part of core.
+Every core plugin uses namespace that defines that it is part of the core.

-### Plugin structure
+### **Plugin structure**

 When developer creates new plugins it is important to know how to create new plugin properly.

-This folder is for storing plugins.
+This folder is for storing plugin logic.

     /app/plugins/data

-If plugin requires any additional data to be stored it should be stored here as JSON -file.
-Plugins can use database aswell.
+If plugin requires any additional data (ex. config files) to be stored it should be stored here:

     /app/plugins/json

 This file contains information about plugins.
-When plugins are loaded, plugin loader checks information from this specific file.
+When plugins are loaded, plugin loader checks information from this specific file:

     /app/plugins/plugins.json